05 Oct ASCOR Digital Marketing Framework: An Introduction

 What is ASCOR Digital Marketing Framework?

-Any structured approach to Digital Marketing involves using a practical, industry-standard digital marketing framework to guide the step-by-step deployment of digital marketing strategies.
+ASCOR Digital Marketing Framework is a practical, industry-standard digital marketing strategy framework which provides a structured approach to Digital Marketing to guide the step-by-step deployment of digital marketing strategies.
 One of the most prominently used digital marketing frameworks today is ASCOR Digital Marketing Framework.

 ASCOR Digital Marketing Framework: Key Phases